 Often, the best way to find a health insurance provider’s most cost-effective plans is to call them and ask extremely specific questions.
 Recordings are made of calls to health insurance providers, so they have to take great care in answering your questions truthfully.

-Over to you now.
+Have your say!
 Have these tips helped you choose health insurance for your family?
 Or maybe you have a tip of your own?
 Please let us know in the comments box below.